yagop/node-telegram-bot-api/README.md

 <a name="TelegramBot+getChatMember"></a>

 ### telegramBot.getChatMember(chatId, userId) ⇒ <code>Promise</code>
-Returns information about a member of a chat in form of a `ChatMember` object.
+Use this method to get information about a member of a chat.

 **Kind**: instance method of <code>[TelegramBot](#TelegramBot)</code>
 **See**: https://core.telegram.org/bots/api#getchatmember